Ph.D. COMPREHENSIVE EXAMINATIONS

 (PROBABILITY & STATISTICS-PRELIMINARY)

-B. Oral Exam
+B. Comprehensive Exam

 All PhD students must pass an oral examination on subject matter related to their research area.
 Students who do not pass the oral exam on their first attempt are permitted a second attempt at the same exam.